 If you don’t have coconut oil on hand, use a neutral tasting oil like canola or grape seed.

 You can make this without parboiling the cauliflower, but it takes longer to cook, and the flavors aren’t quite as bright.
+You can also use frozen cauliflower, but add the florets to the pan from frozen as they get mushy fast if you defrost first.

 Be the first to leave a review.